-The Wednesdays 8 of December 2021 the social integration processes of culturally different groups, especially those of migrant and refugee descent in their hosting societies was presented by M. Tastsoglou.
-Examples from different countries are opposed in order to facilitate the students' familiarization with civic integration.
+On Wednesday, 8th of December 2021 the social integration processes of culturally different groups, especially of migrant and refugees in their hosting societies was presented by M. Tastsoglou.
+Examples from different countries were given in order to facilitate the students' familiarization with civic integration.
 Integration refers to a process in which both the majority of the population and the minorities take part mutually and demands their availability for changing attitudes (Liedholm & Lindberg, 2007), as a result of transformative learning.
-The same date and the next session ethical approach to trauma was presented by two Bulgarian colleagues, professor Atanas Dimitrov and the researcher Ani Arutunyan from the National University of World Economy.
+The next session, ethical approach to trauma, was presented by professor Atanas Dimitrov and the researcher Ani Arutunyan from the National University of World Economy.
 Political actors, media outlets and citizens can often take a defensive stand when it comes to refugee and migrant flows.
 However, various scientific approaches suggest that these negative biases could lead to even more unpleasant situations.
 Ethics is a field of study that places humanism, values, morality and governmentality under the same roof.
 As a result, the concept of professional deontology emerges, and it was described both historically and practically.

-Lectures delivered by professor Atanas Dimitrov and Ani Arutunyan
+Lectures delivered by Professor Atanas Dimitrov and Ani Arutunyan

-The Wednesdays 15 of December 2021, the subject of Media coverage and fake news on vulnerable groups was tackled by professor Tirse Erbaysal Filibeli from the Bahcesehir University of Istanbul.
-The ddescription of capacities and practices of digital journalism that could facilitate the integration process was presented and good practices according to how professional journalism should deal with the representation for vulnerable groups.
-It was about a complex but controversial issue (Hargreaves, 2001: 23), while the media play an important role on the ideological constructions about refugees, asylum seekers etc. Case studies concerning minorities such as the Uyghur Turks and the Rohingya People.
+On Wednesday 15 of December 2021, the subject of Media coverage and fake news on vulnerable groups was delivered by Professor Tirse Erbaysal Filibeli from the Bahcesehir University of Istanbul.
+A description of practices of digital journalism that could facilitate the integration process was presented as well as good practices according to how professional journalism should deal with the representation for vulnerable groups.
+It was about a complex but controversial issue (Hargreaves, 2001: 23), while the media play an important role on the ideological constructions about refugees, asylum seekers etc. Case studies concerning minorities such as the Uyghur Turks and the Rohingya People were presented.

-Lecture delivered by professor Tirse Erbaysal Filibeli
+Lecture delivered by Professor Tirse Erbaysal Filibeli

-The Media coverage of vulnerability was delivered by Dr Aura Neuvonen, Metropolia, Finland and the the media coverage and fake news on vulnerable groups was delivered by Professor George Pleios.
-A contemporary problem, of fake news on vulnerable groups, which is often consciously disseminated by far-right politicians, businessmen or citizens was presented via different examples.
+The Media coverage of vulnerability was delivered by Dr Aura Neuvonen, Metropolia, Finland and the media coverage and fake news on vulnerable groups was delivered by Professor George Pleios.
+A contemporary problem, fake news on vulnerable groups, which is often consciously disseminated by far-right politicians, businessmen or citizens was presented via different examples.
 Fake news also contains an aspect of power which is expressed through the control of information.

-Lecture delivered by professor Aura Neuvonen Kaarivo
+Lecture delivered by Dr. Aura Neuvonen